zackkrida/squish/README.md

 Squish

-This change was made by branch a.
+This change was made by branch b.